gjohl/ml-practice/notes/engineering/fastai.md

 Then we predict the target variable using our model.
 Then repeat this for year=1951, 1952, etc.
 We can then average the target variable per year to get a view of how it depends on the independent variable, all else being equal.

+**Gradient boosting forests**
+We make multiple trees, but instead of fitting all to different data subsets, we fit to residuals.
+So we fit a very small tree (OneR even) to the data to get a first prediction.
+Then we calculate the error term.
+Then we fit another tree to predict the error term.
+Then calculate the second order error term.
+Then fit a tree to this, etc.

+Then our prediction is the SUM of these trees (rather than the average like with a random forest).
+This is "boosting"; calculating an error term then fitting another model to it.
+Contrast this with "bagging" which was when we calculate multiple models to different subsets of data and average them.